 THank you lapo for the very easy, but VERY MUCH NEEDED patch!

-#6 Updated by TitPetric almost 2 years ago
+#6 Updated by TitPetric about 2 years ago

 - Target version set to 1.4.31

 - % Done changed from 0 to 100

 In lighttpd 1.4.30 the same error is still existing, patch has not been included.
 My setup is:

 Front end nginx load balancer, several back end lighttpd web servers.

 1. load balancer receives ipv6 request

 3. IPV6 IP 2002:598f:9b0c:0:21b:63ff:fec9:849a -> (mod_extforward.c.327) could not resolve hostname 9:849 because Name or service not known (Success)

 4. IP logged in access.log is the load balancer IP, instead of the IPV6 above.